dejanbogdanovski/website-repos/README.md

 ```
 docker cp code <container name bitnami>:/opt/bitnami/magento/htdocs/app
 ```
-7. Enter in your cointainer:
+7. Enter in your cointainer.
+First, you have to get the name of the container:
 ```
+docker ps
 docker exec -it <container name bitnami> bas
 ```
 8. Go inside the /htdocs/ folder: